Achievable logoAchievable logo

 Saucer top formation

-If properly identified as the beginning of a saucer top formation, an investor could make a quick profit by going short (short selling) the stock at this point:
+If it’s correctly identified as the beginning of a saucer top formation, an investor might try to profit by going short (short selling) the stock at this point:

 Saucer top formation